-The English brought the game of football to the Basque Country and in-turn they formed the Bilbao Football Club.
+The English brought the game of football to the Basque Country, in turn forming the Bilbao Football Club.

-Although not in the Athletic Bilbao rulebook, the approach has become the club’s primary philosophy.
-The policy also extends across all branches of Athletic, including their reserves, their feeder team CD Basconia, the youth teams, and the women’s side.
+Although not in the Athletic Bilbao rulebook per se, the approach has become the club’s primary philosophy.
+The approach extends across all branches of Athletic, including their reserves, the feeder team CD Basconia, the youth teams, and the women’s side.

-Such a policy doesn’t apply when it comes to managers and backroom staff, boasting a fine collection of varying nationalities including English, Hungarian, German, French, and Argentinian, to name a few.
+Such a policy isn’t in place for managers and backroom staff, boasting a fine collection of varying nationalities, including English, Hungarian, German, French, and Argentinian, to name a few.

-In 1911, however, the two clubs became embroiled in a dispute of Athletic Club’s use of ineligible English players during the Copa Del Rey that season.
+In 1911, however, the two clubs became embroiled in a dispute over Athletic Club’s use of ineligible English players during the Copa Del Rey that season.

-The Royal Spanish Football Federation (RFEF) decided to introduce a rule for the competition the following year that all players must be Spanish citizens.
-Due to a large proportion of the players in that era being Basque, relying on locals didn’t impede Los Leones one bit, with the club choosing to maintain the approach when the regulations imposed by the RFEF were relaxed years later.
+The Royal Spanish Football Federation (RFEF) introduced a rule for the competition the following year that all players must be Spanish citizens.
+However, due to a large proportion of the players in that era being Basque, relying on locals didn’t impede Los Leones one bit, with the club choosing to maintain the approach when the regulations imposed by the RFEF were relaxed years later.

 Five of the ten founding members were from the Basque Country, with the first season being 1929/30.
-Bilbao, by the start of the first season, were managed by British coach Fred Pentland who had previously taken charge in 1921, winning the 1923 Copa Del Rey.
+By the start of the first season, Bilbao was managed by British coach Fred Pentland, who had previously taken charge in 1921, claiming the 1923 Copa Del Rey.

-In 1927, Pentland left but returned in two years later leading the club to unprecedented success.
-In his first stint as manager, he had revolutionised the way that Athletic played, favouring a short passing game which was implemented on his return.
-He led the club to the inaugural La Liga title in 1930 undefeated, coupled with another Copa Del Rey success, before claiming another double in 1931.
+In 1927, Pentland left but returned two years later, leading the club to unprecedented success.
+In his first stint as manager, he had revolutionised the way Athletic played, favouring a short passing game implemented on his return.
+As a result, he led the club to the inaugural La Liga title in 1930 undefeated, coupled with another Copa Del Rey success, before claiming another double in 1931.

-Between 1930 and 1933, the club won the Copa Del Rey in four successive seasons, as well as runners up in the league in 1932 and 1933.
-Athletic inflicted Barcelona’s worst ever defeat during this period, beating them 12-1.
+Between 1930 and 1933, the club won the Copa Del Rey in four successive seasons and came runners-up in the league in 1932 and 1933.
+Furthermore, Athletic inflicted Barcelona’s worst-ever defeat during this period, beating them 12-1.

-Affectionately known in Bilbao as El Bombin (The Bowler Hat), Fred Pentland’s nickname is still heard as fans walk past his statue into the San Mames on a matchday.
+Affectionately known in Bilbao as El Bombin (The Bowler Hat), Fred Pentland’s nickname arrives in conversation as fans walk past his statue into the San Mames on a matchday.

-Pentland moved on in 1933 and was succeeded by another British coach in William Garbutt.
-The latter enjoyed instant success as Athletic won La Liga in 1933/34, and then again in the 1935/36 season before football halted due to the Spanish Civil War in July 1936.
+Pentland vacated to pastures new in 1933 and was succeeded by another British coach, William Garbutt.
+The latter enjoyed instant success as Athletic won La Liga in 1933/34, then again in the 1935/36 season before football halted due to the Spanish Civil War in July 1936.

 Following the Civil War, the club enjoyed further success, achieving another double in 1942/43 under manager Juan Urkizu, and retaining the Copa in 1944 and 1945.
 Success continued in the 1950s under coach Ferdinand Daučík, who led them to even more success.